- Director: John Lasseter

 There are only two animated films on the 2007 American Film Institute 100 Greatest American Films list, and both of these are clearly on the list more for their contributions in pioneering the medium than because they are somehow “better” than 20 other animated movies.
 One is Snow White and the Seven Dwarfs, which was the first feature-length hand-drawn animated film ever produced.
 The second, barely sneaking onto the list at #99, is Toy Story, the first feature film created using computer animation.
 That Toy Story is a very, very good movie is sort of beside the point.
 Basically ever since, it’s been hand-drawn animation that’s been the exception, not the other way around.

 Toy Story spent at least eight years in development, and underwent extensive changes to the story over that time.
 At one point, Disney seemed to almost lose interest in the project, but Steve Jobs, of all people, talked them into allowing Pixar to re-work the story.
 It centers around the toys of a young boy, Andy, who come to life when no one else is around.
 Andy’s favorite toy is a cowboy named Woody (voiced by Tom Hanks).
-But Woody’s position at the top of the pecking order is threatening by a new, shiny Buzz Lightyear spaceman toy Andy gets for his birthday (Tim Allen), who spends much of the movie convinced he’s “real” and just “on an alien planet.”
+But Woody’s position at the top of the pecking order is threatened by a new, shiny Buzz Lightyear spaceman toy Andy gets for his birthday (Tim Allen), who spends much of the movie convinced he’s “real” and just “on an alien planet.”
 Woody devises a scheme to knock Buzz behind Andy’s bed, but accidentally knocks him out the window.
 Accused of murder and ostracized by his fellow toys, Woody has to go out into the world to rescue Buzz before Andy and his family move in a couple days.
-Along the way they end up at what seems to be like a space-themed Chuck E Cheese and then almost get blown up the insufficiently supervised neighbor child.
+Along the way they end up at what seems to be like a space-themed Chuck E Cheese and then almost get blown up by the insufficiently supervised neighbor child.

 Given all the cooks in the kitchen, that Toy Story is as charming as it is is pretty much a miracle.
 It’s really funny, and has lots of jokes that kids will like and jokes that their parents will like.
 It was pretty much the first animated movie that really strikes that balance between the two different levels, a sweet spot that successors have been trying to hit (mostly unsuccessfully) ever since.
 It also set the trend of the modern computer animated feature with a superstar voice cast.
 While previous Disney movies had mostly not been voiced by “name” actors, Pixar hired big stars Hanks and Allen and then backed them up with a cast of well-known voices in parts that were perfect for them.
 I seriously think John Ratzenberger might have been born to play a talking piggy bank, he was just biding his time on Cheers all those years.